Turkey revealed Israeli spy ring to Iran - report

 Shortly after the 2010 incident off the shores of Gaza, the then-Israeli defence minister Ehud Barak voiced concern that Turkey could share Israeli intelligence secrets with Iran.

 "There are quite a few secrets of ours (entrusted to Turkey) and the thought that they could become open to the Iranians over the next several months ... is quite disturbing," Israel's Army Radio quoted him as saying in August 2010.
-(Writing by Crispian Balmer, additional reporting by Maayan Lubell and Dan Williams in Jerusalem, Nick Tattersall in Istanbul and Orhan Coskun in Ankara; editing by Ralph Boulton)
+(Writing by Crispian Balmer, additional reporting by Maayan Lubell and Dan Williams in Jerusalem and Nick Tattersall in Istanbul)